Welcome Pippa Armes to New Kind

-I went to undergrad at Dominican University of California in San Rafael, CA. I was drawn to Dominican because of the excellent reputation of their Dance program in conjunction with Alonzo King LINES Ballet—a contemporary ballet company with a movement style and philosophy that I had admired for many years.
+I went to undergrad at Dominican University of California in San Rafael, CA. I was drawn to Dominican because of the excellent reputation of their Dance program in conjunction with Alonzo King LINES Ballet—a contemporary ballet company with a movement style and philosophy I had admired for many years.
 I received a Bachelor of Fine Arts in Dance and English with a Writing Emphasis from Dominican.
-I also received a Master of Arts in Communication with a Concentration in Public and Media Relations from The Johns Hopkins University.
+I also earned a Master of Arts in Communication with a Concentration in Public and Media Relations from The Johns Hopkins University.
 I completed my graduate program entirely online while working full-time.

 How did you get from middle and high school in Raleigh all the way to California for college?